oracle-livelabs/database/23cfree/property-graphs/property-graphs.md

     ![5 hop transfers](images/five-hop-transfers.png " ")

-7. Now that we know there are 3, 4, and 5-hop cycles let's list some (any 10) accounts that had these circular payment chains.
+7. Now that we know there are 3, 4, and 5-hop cycles, let's list some (any 10) accounts that had these circular payment chains.

     ```
     <copy>